defeo/class-cost/technical-annex.md

 and of public-key cryptography in the 21st century.
 Their interest and utility is beyond question.
-Contemporary **Elliptic Curve Cryptography (ECC)**, which is now ubiquitous in digital security (from the internet to smart cards), represents a brilliant example of effective exchange and collaboration between researchers from pure mathematics (especially number theory and algebraic geometry), computer science, and engineering.
+Contemporary **Elliptic Curve Cryptography (ECC)**, which is now ubiquitous in digital security---from the internet to smart cards---represents a brilliant example of effective exchange and collaboration between researchers from pure mathematics
+(especially number theory and algebraic geometry), computer science, and engineering.
 Now, the new emergence of **isogeny-based cryptography** requires us to strengthen, broaden, renew, and re-focus this exchange: